-To handle the above issues, we have divided the research into the following tasks:
+To handle the above issues, the research team divided the entire study into the following tasks:

 Task 1: Modeling the interrelationships between the off-ramp queue and lane blockages at neighboring intersections, as well as on-ramp spillback at various congestion levels.
-This task will contend with recurrent congestion patterns in which saturated local traffic conditions may cause the formation of off-ramp queues without affecting the operational capacity of the mainline segment.
+This task focused on contending with recurrent congestion patterns in which saturated local traffic conditions may cause the formation of off-ramp queues without affecting the operational capacity of the mainline segment.

-Task 2: Formulating an integrated interchange control model that can account for the trade-off between delays on local arterials and the freeway mainline, yielding optimal system-wide congestion control.
-The proposed model should concurrently optimize the on-ramp and off-ramp metering plans, as well as signal timing plans for the adjacent local arterials.
+Task 2: Formulating an integrated interchange control model that can account for the trade-off between delays on local arterials and the freeway mainline, yielding optimal systemwide congestion control.
+The proposed model is expected to concurrently optimize the on-ramp and off-ramp metering plans, as well as signal timing plans for the adjacent local arterials.

 Task 3: Developing a generalized interchange control model to contend with recurrent or nonrecurrent congestion scenarios where off-ramp queue may spill back into the freeway mainline and interfere with the merging traffic flow from one or more upstream ramps.
-This task will tackle the severe congestion pattern where both the freeway and local arterial are oversaturated and the off-ramp queue may significantly reduce the mainline capacity, spilling back to upstream ramps.
+This task tackled the severe congestion pattern where both the freeway and local arterial are oversaturated and the off-ramp queue may significantly reduce the mainline capacity, spilling back to upstream ramps.

 Task 4: Designing efficient solution algorithms for both the base model for offramp control and the extended model for integrated interchange system optimization.
-The proposed algorithm will be capable of generating efficient control parameters in response to information deficiencies and dynamic traffic flow interactions between the freeway and arterials at various congestion levels.
+The algorithm needs to be capable of generating efficient control parameters in response to information deficiencies and dynamic traffic flow interactions between the freeway and arterials at various congestion levels.

-Task 5: Evaluating the effectiveness of the proposed models with extensive numerical experiments and field tests.
-The primary focus of this task is to ensure the applicability of the proposed system to the target I-495 interchange, which often experiences off-ramp queue spillback during daily commuting hours.
-We will use extensive numerical experiments, along with traffic scenarios observed in the field, to assess the potential and constraints of implementing the proposed integrated control system under various traffic conditions.
+Task 5: Evaluating the effectiveness of the proposed system and its embedded models with extensive numerical experiments and field tests.
+The primary focus of this task was to ensure the applicability of the developed system to the target I-495 interchange, which often experiences off-ramp queue spillback during daily commuting hours.
+Extensive numerical experiments were used, along with traffic scenarios observed in the field, to assess the potential and constraints of implementing the integrated control system under various traffic conditions.

-3.3 System Control Structure and key modules
+3.3 System Control Structure and Key modules

-To ensure that the results from each of the above tasks can be integrated into a seamless control structure and can be activated based on the detected congestion level, this study has developed an overall control architecture for the proposed system with the following three levels:
+To ensure that the results from each of the above tasks can be integrated into a seamless control structure and can be activated based on the detected congestion level, this study developed an overall control architecture for the proposed system with the following three levels: